Propane? Natural Gas? Electricity?

 There is a direct relationship between the amount of power in and the output temperature of your hot water.
 Therefore it is important to determine how much power you have available in your home.
 This information can be located on your main breaker panel, or can be calculated by an electrician.
 More power means a more constant flow of hot water.
 High Performance Heating and Air has a team of specially trained technicians that are able to hep you determine how much power is needed in order to meet your hot water demand.
 During a free estimate appointment, your technician will review the best options for your home and your comfort needs.

-How long does a domestic hot water heater typically last?
+How long does a storage tank water heater typically last?

-After about 8 years or so, the inside of your hot water tank starts to corrode and break down.
-If you were to crack open the tank, you’d end up seeing a reddish corrosion spill out.
-To ensure proper operation and to keep your warranties valid, every manufacturer recommends scheduling annual professional maintenance by a certified HVAC technician.
-If your Hot Water Heater does break down at any point during the year, you can depend on our expert technicians at High Performance Heating & Air Conditioning to diagnose the problem and get your Hot Water Heater running again in no time!
-We’re just a phone call away!
+After about 7 years or so, the inside of your water tank starts to corrode and break down.
+If you crack open the tank, you’ll see a reddish corrosion spill out.
+To ensure proper operation and to keep your warranties valid, every manufacturer recommends scheduling annual maintenance by a certified HVAC technician.
+If your water heater does break down at any point during the year, you can depend on our expert technicians at High Performance Heating & Air Conditioning to diagnose the problem and get your system running again in no time!

 Making the switch from storage tank to tankless?